asynts/learn-zig/notes/0001_small-questions.md

     test_step.dependOn(&tests_2.step);
     ```

+    -   It seems to automatically grab tests in all other included files.
+        However, this seems to be a bit inconsistent, I should verify this.

 -   When is `pub` applicable, in a compilation unit?

 -   How does Zig handle compilation units in general, what can be compiled in parallel.
     Does `build.zig` use parallelism?

+-   How to test if something is an error without checking for explicit error?

 ### Closed